Hillary A. Frommer

 Speaking Engagements & Presentations

-- Chicago Kent College of Law (J.D. with Honors, Law Review Notes and Comments Editor)
+- Chicago Kent College of Law, Chicago, IL (J.D. with Honors, Law Review Notes and Comments Editor)

-- Cornell University, College of Arts & Sciences (B.A. in Anthropology, cum laude)
+- Cornell University, College of Arts & Sciences (B.A., cum laude in Anthropology)

 - New York

 - United States District Court for the Southern and Eastern Districts of New York